asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation/pc-windows.md

 1. Run the CMake GUI application.
 2. Point the *Where is the source code* path to the folder where you have decompressed/cloned YARP.
 3. Point the *Where to build the binaries* path to a `/build` subfolder of the previous directory.
 4. Click on `Configure` and select the corresponding Visual Studio toolset you had installed at the beginning of this guide.
-If available, don't select the 64-bit option.
+Pick the architecture option chosen for ACE in the previous section (*Win64* suffix in case of a 64-bit architecture).
 5. Provide the path to your ACE build in the corresponding options: `ACE_INCLUDE_DIR` should point to the *ACE_wrappers* directory (unless renamed), and `ACE_ACE_LIBRARY_RELEASE` to *ACE_wrappers/lib/ACE.lib*.
 6. Click on `Generate` and `Open project` (if your CMake GUI version provides such button) or browse to the build path and click on the Visual Studio solution (look for the *.sln* extension).
-If you want to install YARP in the default path (*C:\Program Files (x86)*), you'll need to start Visual Studio with administrator privileges, then click on *File>Open*, browse to the build folder and open the *.sln* file.
+If you want to install YARP in the default path (*C:\Program Files* or *C:\Program Files (x86)*), you'll need to start Visual Studio with administrator privileges, then click on *File>Open*, browse to the build folder and open the *.sln* file.

-**Note (fixed in future YARP release v2.3.72):** you might already have a copy of ACE as it's shipped along with YARP's binaries.
-In that case, CMake will look in the standard search paths and probably pick it over the binaries you compiled in the previous section, thus forcing you to manually type the appropriate paths as values of the *ACE_INCLUDE_DIR*, *ACE_ACE_LIBRARY_RELEASE* and *ACE_ACE_LIBRARY_DEBUG* entries in CMake GUI.
-However, CMake's cache would still store some persistent variables set as a result of an internal check of available ACE features, which may differ between both copies.
-We observed that the variable *ACE_HAS_STRING_HASH* would usually spoil the upcoming compilation process if not refreshed to reflect the result of such checks referred to your compiled copy of ACE (as opposed to the one installed along with YARP).
-To achieve that, remove *ACE_HAS_STRING_HASH* hits from the *CMakeCache.txt* file in your *build* directory and restart CMake GUI (required as it stores its own non-persistent cache).
-Then, click again on `Configure` and `Generate`.

 In Visual Studio, select the *Release* configuration and compile the solution.
 To install YARP (not obligatory), compile the *INSTALL* project from the project explorer.